This Article Will Cover the Following:

 - Assessment and Evaluation

-The assessment and psychological evaluation for teenagers serve to determine the severity of the Xanax addiction, identify co-occurring disorders and develop tailored teen Xanax abuse treatment plans.
+An assessment and psychological evaluation forย teenagers are done to determine the addiction’s severity, identify other disorders, and develop personal plans.

 - Detoxification

-During detoxification, treatment professionals help teenagers safely withdraw from Xanax under supervised conditions.
-They also manage withdrawal symptoms and offer necessary medical support.
+During detox, treatment professionals help teenagers safely withdraw from Xanax in a supervised setting.
+They also manage withdrawal symptoms and offer medical support as needed.

 - Active treatment

-The active treatment phase uses therapy, counseling, and medication-assisted treatment to address the psychological, behavioral, and social aspects of Xanax addiction, promote healthier coping strategies, and offer relapse prevention education.
+The active treatment phase uses therapy, counseling, and medication to address the mental, behavioral, and social sides of Xanax addiction.
+It also promotes healthier coping skills and offers relapse prevention education.

 - Aftercare planning

-During aftercare planning, teens liaise with treatment professionals and their parents to develop teen aftercare programs that promote smooth transitioning, ongoing support, and relapse prevention.
+In aftercare planning, teens work with treatment staff and parents to develop teen aftercare programs.
+These plans promote a smooth transition, ongoing support, and relapse prevention.

 Types of Therapies and Activities Offered in Teen Residential Treatment for Xanax